A daily dog walk plus a workout with your dog at home is the best way to maintain your shape. Use toys or treats to get your dog involved.

 - Lie on your belly and stretch your arms forward and legs back.
 Keep the toy in your hands.
-Stretch out your body, raise arms and legs, hold for 3-5 seconds.
+Stretch out your body, raise your arms and legs, and hold for 3-5 seconds.
 Repeat up to 10 times.

 - Move into the child’s pose position, kneeling with your arms stretched forward.
 Hold the toy in your hands.
 Let your dog play with the toy in your hands.

 Fitness at home is good entertainment not only for you but also for your dog.
 Find the activities and exercises that suit both of you best and try a workout with your dog.

 Suitable activities also mean exercises safe for you and your dog.
 You can learn about sports safety from the pros.
 Wear the right gear, use the sports equipment correctly, and warm up before working out too.
 Get active today.